Booji Boy: "My Struggle"

-Mothersbaugh, as Booji Boy, wrote a book entitled My Struggle.
+Mothersbaugh, as Booji Boy, wrote a book titled My Struggle.
 The title is the English translation of Adolf Hitler's Mein Kampf and the book featured a red leather cover as a poke at Chairman Mao Zedong's "little red book".
 Excerpts from the book can also be found hidden in Devo's CD-ROM game "Devo Presents Adventures of the Smart Patrol."

 Songs performed by Booji Boy

-Booji Boy primarily performs live, but his voice was used on several early Devo recordings, such as "Lost At Home (Tater Tot)" and an early version of "Smart Patrol."
-His only album appearances are the song "Puppet Boy" from Shout, Devo's cover of "Bread and Butter" by The Newbeats and a re-recorded vocal track to the early demo "U Got Me Bugged," which appears on the soundtrack to Devo Presents Adventures of the Smart Patrol (performed by Pat Tierney instead of Mark Mothersbaugh).
+Booji Boy primarily performs live, but his voice was used on several early Devo recordings, such as "Lost At Home (Tater Tot)" and an early version of "Smart Patrol".
+His only album appearances are the song "Puppet Boy" from Shout, Devo's cover of "Bread and Butter" by The Newbeats and a re-recorded vocal track to the early demo "U Got Me Bugged", which appears on the soundtrack to Devo Presents Adventures of the Smart Patrol (performed by Pat Tierney instead of Mark Mothersbaugh).

 In concert, Booji has performed several songs: